lusmdl/MySimRacingCore/README.md

 ## Hardware Requirements

-- **ATmega32u4 Microcontroller**: The core of the project, responsible for processing inputs and outputs.
+- **ATmega32u4 Microcontroller**: I used the original arduino micro board
-- **Steering Wheel**: Connects to the microcontroller for precise steering control.
+- **Steering Wheel**: I used a cheap optical encoder with A and B line
-- **Pedals**: Throttle, brake, and clutch pedals integrated with the controller.
+- **Pedals**: I used a old Xbox360 racing Wheele pedal set.
+It only needs to work with potis.
-- **Additional Accessories**: Optional accessories like shifters, buttons, and displays.
+- **Buttons**: I used 4 2x2 Matrixes

 ## Software Requirements